 |Medical record information should be accessed either through the Electronic Medical Record (EMR) or combined Clinic/ Lab database.||Data is required to be reported as one entity; information will be separately maintained and collectively totaled at time of the submission of the application.|

 Strategies that may be utilized to gain access to data for clinics and labs that are separate:

 - Obtain a Business associate Agreement to address sharing of PHI.

 - The clinic can maintain the QA data required by the QA Process and Outcome indicators and then share the data to the lab to include in the quarterly QA report.

 Key Things to Keep In Mind

-- For clinics and labs in separate locations without direct access:
+- For sleep disorder clinics and labs in separate locations without direct access:

 - There must be a method of how the sleep facility gets information on PAP assessment/compliance to ensure standard H-2 is met.